Your Horoscope This Week: August 24 To 30

 Gemini Sun & Rising:

-Gemini, the first full week of Virgo Season is handing you the cosmic equivalent of a spring-cleaning checklist, even though it’s late summer.
+Gemini, the first full week of Virgo Season is handing you the cosmic equivalent of a spring-cleaning checklist.
 The Virgo New Moon illuminated your home and roots last week, and now you’re being guided to take those intentions seriously.
 If there are closets to clear, contracts to review, or family dynamics that need soothing, this is the week to focus.
 Virgo energy loves the details, so don’t get lost in the big picture — instead, tackle one corner, one conversation, one task at a time.
-The peace you create in your external environment will ripple inward and stabilize your often-busy mind.
+The peace you create in your external environment will ripple inward and stabilise your often-busy mind.

 AdvertisementADVERTISEMENT